 Tip #7: Pack All the Essentials on Top

-Let’s say you’re making burgers and hot dogs for a barbeque.
+Let’s say you’re making burgers and hot dogs for a barbecue.
 The buns, meat, condiments, lettuce, tomatoes, onions and cheese should be easy to reach.
 Everything else that you don’t plan on using right away, like fruit and desserts, should be stored at the bottom of the cooler.

 Tip #8: Keep the Lid Closed

 Warm air will travel into your cooler a lot faster if the lid stays propped open.
 Grab your drink or snack and make sure the lid closes securely when you’re done.

 The last thing you want is to ruin the fun with a warm cooler, especially if you’re using them as personalized business products at places like music festivals and community fairs.
 Be mindful of these tips to keep your food tasty, the drinks flowing, and the party going!

 The Bottom Line

 Think of your cooler like one big science experiment.
 It takes insulation, ice, and a few hacks on your end for it to work properly.
-Go ahead and wow your friends with your chilly cooler at the next barbeque.
+Go ahead and wow your friends with your chilly cooler at the next barbecue.
 They’re sure to be impressed!

 David, I. (2019).
 How Does Ice in a Cooler Stay Cold?
 Retrieved January 24, 2019, from https://goneoutdoors.com/ice-cooler-stay-cold-5141955.html